 In order to ensure that the flood extents and depths obtained from this study are commensurate with the previous planning advice and outputs from the SKM study it was decided that the design events should be increased to match the previous study.
 Table 4-24 shows the peak design estimated determined by SKM were between -1% and 10% larger than the current peak flow estimates.
-The primary reason that the differences are low is due to the requirement of the Steering Committee for this study to match the SKM assessment hydrology.
+The primary reason that the differences are low is due to the requirement of the Steering Committee for this study to match the SKM assessment hydrology to allow for the uncertainty in the flood estimates and to manage the uncertainty due to the changes to the rating table (since the 1997 SKM report).